picsouds/flask-smorest-example-bookmanager/README.md

 Play with API

 * Open http://127.0.0.1:5000/swagger-ui in your favorit browser
+* /auth
-* Get un JWT token /Auth for the protected endpoint
+   * Get un JWT token for the protected endpoint
-* Create a /author with the JWT token
+* /authors a valid JWT token for POST / PUT / DELETE
+   * PUT (need a valid etag in the If-Match HTTP request header)
+   * DELETE (need a valid etag and delete cascade books)
-* Create a /book with the JWT token with a author id
+* /books with a valid JWT token for POST / PUT / DELETE
+   * PUT (need a valid etag in the If-Match HTTP request header)

 Have Fun.